• Skip to primary navigation

 what you'll love about these bowls

-The flavors, colors, and textures make it so fun to eat!
+The flavors, colors, and textures make them so fun to eat!

 With the chia pudding and granola made ahead, it only takes a few minutes to put these bowls together.